GLPG35/melodream/README.md

 E-commerce app for the sell of music albums, made with Vite, TypeScript, React, Express and MongoDB

-(This app is for project purposes only, the product showed here is not real, and it was made for the CODERHOUSE academy)
+(This app is for educational purposes only, made for the CODERHOUSE academy.
+All the products showed here are not real)

 ## How to run this project